benmanone/minicloze/README.md

 - Play between two non-English languages

 # Installation
-`cargo install minicloze` (more likely to be up-to-date) or just download a release.
+To install `minicloze-cli`, the only currently supported frontend, use `cargo install minicloze` (more likely to be up-to-date) or just download a release.

 # Usage
-Just pass in the language (from www.tatoeba.org) you want to use, e.g. `minicloze french`.
+For `minicloze-cli`, just pass in the language (from www.tatoeba.org) you want to use, e.g. `minicloze french`.

 # Dependencies
 www.crates.io/crates/minreq